PECE-project/drupal-pece/src/docs/source/docs/memo.md

 appear in the field diary on user’s dashboard.
 If associated with a group, a fieldnote will also appear under the Field Diary tab of the group’s page, ordered by the date created.

+Memo - first draft writing to medidiate on findings and data anlysis commented on - architectual
+Text Artifact - a piece of data thtat will be analaysed annotated - architectual

 ### What is an artifact bundle, and why would I use it?